monty5811/stcolumbas.freechurch.org/src/_headlines/2020-04-17-brilliant-books-april-2020.md

 alt="Living Without Worry"
 />

-**Living Without Worry, Tim Lane (2015) Our Price: £6.63** This easygoing and warmhearted book is exactly what most of us need right now, as Tim Lane uses scripture and pastoral insight to encourage Christians to place our anxious burdens on Jesus and accept his peace instead.
+**Living Without Worry, Tim Lane (2015)**

+This easygoing and warmhearted book is exactly what most of us need right now, as Tim Lane uses scripture and pastoral insight to encourage Christians to place our anxious burdens on Jesus and accept his peace instead.

 *Our Price: £6.63*